pol-valero/openrover-robotic-platform/web_dashboard/README.md

 Optionally, the commands to generate the WiFi network and to execute the module's program can be written into a script.
 This script can then be called inside the ```/etc/rc.local``` file, which is executed at startup.
 This way, once the RaspberryPi Zero 2W is powered, it will generate the WiFi network and execute the module's program automatically.

 It is important to make sure that the wiring connections to the RaspberryPi Zero 2W are exactly the same as the ones detailed in the wiring schematic of this module.

+## Hardware and schematics
+The hardware present on the camera and webserver module includes a RaspberryPi Zero 2W board that is responsible for receiving camera input, creating a WiFi network with a self-hosted website available in it and sending/receiving communications via serial (to/from Arduino Mega).

+In this [schematic](camera_and_webserver_module_schematic.pdf), all the hardware present on this module can be seen.